gnolang/gno/docs/how-to-guides/creating-dao.md

 }
 ```

-There is only one implementation currently, `gno.land/p/demo/teritori/dao_voting_group`, providing a membership-based voting power definition
+There is only one implementation currently, `gno.land/p/demo/teritori/dao_voting_group`, providing a membership-based voting power definition.

 ### Proposal Modules